superman-saeed/css-examples/README.md

 # css-examples
-basic css properties a simple build
+illustration of basic css properties as examples.